-In order for your orthodontic treatment to be effective It's important for you to know how to properly care for your braces and teeth throughout your entire treatment.
-Learning what foods or activities to avoid and how to care for your teeth and braces will take some time but here are a few things that will help.
+For your orthodontic treatment to be effective, you need to know how to properly care for your braces and teeth throughout your entire treatment.
+Learning what foods or activities to avoid and how to care for your teeth and braces will take some time, but here are a few things that will help.

 - Chewy foods — bagels, licorice

 - Crunchy foods — popcorn, chips, ice

 - Sticky foods — caramel candies, chewing gum